 "Maybe she loves him and she kicked him out," Jo retorts, a hint of irritation laced in her voice.

-This whole experience has struck to too closely to Jo, like a bolt of lightning.
-Sue Ann's destructive view of what people should put themselves through for the ones they love is exactly why Jo resents the father she once saw as heroic.
+This whole experience has struck to too closely to home for Jo.
+Sue Ann's view of what people should put themselves through for the ones they love is exactly why Jo resents the father she once saw as heroic.
 He put his addiction before his family, draining their finances and making halfhearted apologies along the way, yet he went unpunished because Rose shared the same attitude as Sue Ann and loved Charlie enough to forgive him time and time again.
-Had Jo's mother given him a tough love ultimatum early on before things got out of hand, before he skipped out on them, maybe they wouldn't be suffering like they are now.
+Had Jo's mother given him a tough love ultimatum early on, before things got out of hand, before he skipped out on them, maybe they wouldn't be suffering like they are now.

 "Exactly right, Jo."

-Author's Note: If memory serves, Charlie never had a gambling problem.
+Author's note: If memory serves, Charlie never had a gambling problem.
 Forgive me for straying from canon.
-Ah hell, this is a femslash fic.
-Canon is the enemy anyway.
+This is femslash though so lbr canon is the enemy anyway.